MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 * Prostate cancer grading: Gland segmentation and structural features - Cited by 27

+### Evaluation Methods for Image Segmentation

+* A REVIEW OF RECENT EVALUATION METHODS FOR IMAGE SEGMENTATION

 ## Only partially related

 * Boykov, Y., Jolly, M.P.: Interactive graph cuts for optimal boundary and